outerbounds/airflow-on-minikube/README.md

 ### Metaflow Configuration Setup

-Create `~/.metaflowconfig` folder If it doesn’t exist and then run the following command to extract a metaflow configuration for the minikube cluster and store it in the `~/.metaflow_config` folder.
-The command requires a S3 bucket path.
+Create `~/.metaflowconfig` folder if it doesn’t exist and then run the following command to extract a Metaflow configuration for the Minikube cluster and store it in the `~/.metaflow_config` folder.
+The command requires an Amazon S3 bucket path.

 ```bash
 python metaflow_configure.py export-metaflow-config s3://mybucket > ~/.metaflowconfig/config.json
 ```

 ### Creating a Test Airflow Dag from a Metaflow flow
-1. Install the metaflow (Fork with airflow support):
+1. Install Metaflow fork with Airflow support:
 ```bash
 pip install git+https://github.com/outerbounds/metaflow.git@airflow
 ```